josenavas/metoo/doc/rest.md

 ### GET
 Info about the plugin, e.g., author, description, if its an official plugin, etc.

-## /system/types
+## /system/plugins/all/methods

 ### GET
+List all methods across all plugins.

+## /system/plugins/:plugin/methods

+### GET
-List of registered types.
-Query parameter ``plugin`` will limit results to the specified plugin.
+List of methods in the specified plugin.

+## /system/plugins/:plugin/methods/:method

+### GET
+Information about the method, e.g., name, description, annotations, etc.

+## /system/plugins/all/types

+### GET
+List of all registered types across all plugins.
 Query parameter ``format`` will specify the structure of the output format: ``list`` will be a flat list of type URIs and ``tree`` will be a JSON tree indicating the hierarchical relationship among the types.

+## /system/plugins/:plugin/types

+### GET
+List of registered types in the specified plugin.

-## /system/types/:type
+## /system/plugins/:plugin/types/:type

 ### GET
 Info about the registered type, e.g., name, description, type class, etc.